hcr5/SomPy/README.md

 ## JeugdjournaalPY

 ### Overview
 The `jeugdjournaalpy` library simplifies interaction with the Jeugdjournaal website and API.
-It facilitates retrieving article details, participating in polls, managing comments, and exploring articles.
+It can retrieve article details, participate in polls, read/post comments, and explore articles.

 ### Installation
 Install `jeugdjournaalpy` via pip: